 In the example above, VMM over-estimates the externality because it does not have access to the information that buyer 2 only has a single packet to send.
 This information is not available, since we assume that demand models are not described by users or known by the prioritization scheme.
-In fact, even the user themselves may not know their future demand before it is realized.

 In this domain, the BKS mechanism adopts the SPQ routing policy.
 Payments are determined following a self-sampling approach, where a randomized perturbation to bids obviates the need for counterfactual information.
 The idea is to obtain an estimate of the network resources that a user would have consumed at some lower bid as a side-effect of the randomization.

-We adapt the scheme to also allow the seller to employ a reserve price $r \geq 0$, which is the minimal per-byte price a seller will accept.3 The scheme is parameterized by $\mu \in (0,1)$, which governs the probability of introducing a random perturbation into bids.
+We adapt the scheme to also allow the seller to employ a reserve price $r \geq 0$, which is the minimal per-byte price a seller will accept.
+The scheme is parameterized by $\mu \in (0,1)$, which governs the probability of introducing a random perturbation into bids.